openvinotoolkit/nncf/examples/post_training_quantization/onnx/yolov8_quantize_with_accuracy_control/README.md

 # Post-Training Quantization of YOLOv8 ONNX Model

-This example demonstrates how to use Post-Training Quantization API from Neural Network Compression Framework (NNCF) to quantize YOLOv8n model.
+This example demonstrates how to use Post-Training Quantization API from Neural Network Compression Framework (NNCF) to quantize YOLOv8n model with accuracy control.

 The example includes the following steps:

 - Download and prepare COCO-128-seg dataset.
-- Quantize the model with "AccuracyAwareQuantization" algorithm instead of "DefaultQuantization".
+- Quantize the model with accuracy control.
 - Measure accuracy and performance of the floating-point and quantized models.

 ## Install requirements